sahu-shashwat/Chat_Application/README.md

 1. clone the repo or download the zip file
 2. Go to Chat_Application folder
-3. create virtual env ( py -m venv env) then activate it.
+3. create virtual env ( py -m venv env) then activate it. to activate type cd env/scripts Enter.
+Then type activate Enter. then type  cd ../..
 4. install django
 5. insatll channels
 6. install daphne